timotholt/sba/README.md

     24 images is part of the photo gallery
     Animated GIFs are in the social media section in the about page

-2. As of this moment (11:41pm on Sunday, 09/08), the website has all the CSS requirements as outlined by the assignemnt requirements:
+2. The website has all the CSS requirements as outlined by the assignemnt requirements:

 a.
 Requirement: make use of inline, internal, and external styling.